Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 In which foods can collagen be found?

-Collagen is found in various foods, including bone broth, which is known for its high collagen content due to the long cooking of bones.
+Collagen is found in various foods, including bone broth, known for its high collagen content due to the long cooking of bones.
 Chicken, particularly the skin and cartilage, is also an important source of collagen.
 Fish skin is another valuable source of dietary collagen.
 Additionally, pork, especially pig's feet, is rich in collagen.
-Incorporating these foods into the daily diet can help maintain the health of skin, hair, nails, and joints.
+Incorporating these foods into the daily diet can help maintain the health of the skin, hair, nails, and joints.

 Meat and fish

-What foods help with collagen production?
+Which foods help with collagen production?

 Garlic, with its sulfur content, and spinach, rich in vitamins and antioxidants, are also beneficial.